SD-WAN configuration for Citrix Virtual Apps and Desktops Standard for Azure integration

 SD-WAN administrator: Provides SD-WAN configuration information to Citrix Virtual Apps and Desktops Standard Administrator:

 - Activates SD-WAN instances in Citrix Virtual Apps and Desktops Standard to enable connectivity to other network elements, and performs extra configuration activities.

 - Together with the SD-WAN administrator, monitors SD-WAN connectivity and takes extra actions as necessary.

 Access management for SD-WAN Citrix Virtual Apps and Desktops Standard integration

-- Both Citrix Virtual Apps and Desktops Standard and SD-WAN Orchestrator rely on Citrix Cloud IDAM to identify users as having Read-Only or Read-Write access.
+- Both Citrix Virtual Apps and Desktops Standard and Citrix SD-WAN Orchestrator service rely on Citrix Cloud IDAM to identify users as having Read-Only or Read-Write access.

-- In addition, the SD-WAN Orchestrator has the capability to assign similar access rights to users exclusively within the Orchestrator.
-The two authorization mechanisms are combined with the OR logic: it is sufficient to have admin access rights either in Citrix Cloud or in SD-WAN Orchestrator to get access to SD-WAN configuration management.
+- In addition, the Citrix SD-WAN Orchestrator service has the capability to assign similar access rights to users exclusively within the Citrix SD-WAN Orchestrator service.
+The two authorization mechanisms are combined with the OR logic: it is sufficient to have admin access rights either in Citrix Cloud or in Citrix SD-WAN Orchestrator service to get access to SD-WAN configuration management.

 Deployment and configuration